 Curriculum Guide for Undergraduate Public Health Minor

-The three required courses, which can be taken in any order, are offered during Summer semesters.
-For details please view our Public health brochure.
+The three required courses, which can be taken in any order, are offered during Spring and Fall semesters.
+For details please view our Public health brochure (PDF).

 Introduction to public health through the research activities of 13-16 Auburn faculty members.
 Read a paper prior to class, listen as a professor explains the field in the first meeting, and discuss the paper and its implications in a second meeting.